ntvs/MyGFX/README.md

 Simple graphics programming done in order to help me understand C, C++ and the inner workings of computer graphics.
 This repository contains:

+## RGBCubes
+Demo showcasing 3D cubes using this code + SDL2 to display them in a window

 ## Main.cpp
 Driver program to test functionality of graphics functions Includes namespace LibTest to conduct these tests